ABOUT THE ARTIST

 I then focused on restoring the oldest house in Wellington called Daisy Hill Farmhouse when I was 19.
 Before I knew it I was married with two children and spent the next eleven years in London were I started my long career in IT recruitment.
 I was fortunate to travel a lot whilst overseas and I discovered a love of art in the museums of Europe.

 On my way back to New Zealand I stopped in Bali where I learnt to surf.
 Back in New Zealand, with the intention of returning to Wellington, I went to Piha for a surf and twenty years later have not left.
 With fresh eyes I was able to appreciate the unique things about New Zealand and started creating wooden tables and bowls before moving on to abstract shapes.

 I like to work with swamp kauri which has been salvaged from Takanini before the subdivisions covered most of this old forest.
 This old kauri forest was put into the swamp by a massive tsunami 1300 years ago.
-I also work with other native timber that I retrieve and mill from fallen trees within our regional park.
+I also work with other native timber that I retrieve from fallen trees within our regional park.

 The principal motivation behind my work is to show off the unique qualities of New Zealand's native timbers and to encourage people to connect with nature through art.
 I like to incorporate the irregularities of the timber and will often include remaining pieces of bark to add character and texture to each individual art work.

 I encourage you touch the pieces I have created, immerse yourself in art and nature to see and feel her beauty.

 HOW TO CARE FOR YOUR UNIQUE PIECES OF WOOD ART:

 Your piece of art is a natural product and as such, defects and changes may be noticed over time, this is normal and to be expected.
 Care needs to be taken as to where the piece is placed.
 These unique pieces can be affected by environments such as air conditioning or direct sunlight, these may cause your piece of sculpture to dry out.